|Remembering the Italian Fallen Workers of Canada.

 Sadly, the largest memorial in all of its kind.

-The Italian Fallen Workers Memorial started with one man's dream, a man who had seen more than his share of fallen workers
+The Italian Fallen Workers Memorial Project started with one man's dream, a man who had seen more than his share of fallen

-during his tenure as labour leader during the late 1950s and early 1960s in Toronto's busy residential construction industry.
+workers during his tenure as labour leader during the late 1950s and early 1960s in Toronto's busy residential construction

+industry.
 Those were turbulent times in Canada's labour history, as Marino Toppan was later going to realize.
-Spearheaded by many
+Spearheaded by

-mobilize many residential workers in Toronto's bustling construction industry.
-They had been pressed into action by the horrific
+helping to mobilize many residential workers in Toronto's bustling construction industry.
+They had been pressed into action by the

-story of Gerardo Trillo, the Italian immigrant women who had suffered a terrible fate directly related to the plight of the Italian
+horrific story of Gerardo Trillo, the Italian immigrant women who had suffered a terrible fate directly related to the plight of the

-immigrant workers.
-A few months later, the tragedy of Hoggs Hollow was to seal the fate of these union leaders in their quest to
+Italian immigrant workers.
+A few months later, the tragedy of Hoggs Hollow was to seal the fate of these union leaders in their quest

-right the wrongs of the industry against the workers.
-On March 17, 1960, five Italian immigrant workers were killed as they worked
+to right the wrongs of the industry against the workers.
+On March 17, 1960, five Italian immigrant workers were killed as they

-in an underground tunnel near York Mills.
-Through the efforts of Toronto Telegram reporter, Frank Drea, this tragedy made its
+worked in an underground tunnel near York Mills.
+Through the efforts of Toronto Telegram reporter, Frank Drea, this tragedy

-way to the establishment, who would never again be blind to the plight of the Italian immigrant workers.
-The Trillo Tragedy and the
+made its way to the establishment, who would never again be blind to the plight of the Italian immigrant workers.
+The Trillo Tragedy

-Hoggs Hollow Tragedy pushed these men into action.
-Together, this group of union leaders was to mobilize and unite the workers,
+and the Hoggs Hollow Tragedy pushed these men into action.
+Together, this group of union leaders was to mobilize and unite the

-and completely paralyze the construction sector in Canada's biggest city during the summer of 1960.
-This in turn, was to change
+workers, and completely paralyze the construction sector in Canada's biggest city during the summer of 1960.
+This in turn, was to